Chart Color Schemes

 Educational achievement in Smythes Creek places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-The area's university qualification rate is 20.1%, significantly lower than Victoria's average of 33.4%.
-Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (3.4%) and graduate diplomas (3.1%).
-Vocational credentials are prevalent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (10.5%) and certificates (29.4%).
-Educational participation is high, with 30.6% currently enrolled in formal education, comprising 9.8% in secondary, 9.5% in primary, and 4.0% in tertiary education.
+The area's university qualification rate was 20.1%, significantly lower than Victoria's average of 33.4%.
+Bachelor degrees were the most common at 13.6%, followed by postgraduate qualifications (3.4%) and graduate diplomas (3.1%).
+Vocational credentials were held by 39.9% of residents aged 15 and above, with advanced diplomas at 10.5% and certificates at 29.4%.
+Educational participation was high, with 30.6% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education